 An employee stock purchase plan allows for a convenient way to purchase company stock through payroll deductions.
 Some companies even offer a discount of up to 15% of the stock price to participate in an ESPP.

 Typically, participation in an ESPP means that you defer a set dollar (or percentage) per pay period into the plan.
 For a set period of time (often 6 months) the money is collected.
-At the end of the collection period, the collected dollars are used to purchase shares on your behalf.
+At the end of the set period, your dollars are used to purchase shares of company stock on your behalf.

-Much like RSUs, ESPP shares resemble long only stock once they are purchased through the plan.
+Much like restricted stock units, ESPP shares resemble stock purchased outright once they are purchased through the plan.
 Therefore, as a conservative investor, it may make sense to sell them right away.

 5 – Make a Plan for Employee Stock Options

-You may have considerable wealth tied up in your stock options, which is an opportunity — but mismanagement can cost you, and no matter what, you’ll need to pay taxes on any exercises you do.
+You may have considerable wealth tied up in your employee stock options, which is an opportunity — but mismanagement can cost you, and no matter what, you may need to pay taxes on any exercise and sale that you do.

-Let’s assume that you were granted 10,000 options with an exercise price of $1 per share and a current share price of $50 per share.
+Let’s assume that you were granted 10,000 options with an exercise price of $1 per share and a current share price of $50 per share, with a value of $490,000.
 There are a few things to note in this scenario:

-- Until you exercise your shares, you didn’t have to pay anything for them.
-One could argue that you have “found money” to the tune of $490,000.
+- Until you exercise your shares, you likely don’t have to pay anything for them.

-- If you do exercise, you will pay tax.
-The type of tax depends on the type of options.
-Using a simple hypothetical tax rate of 33%, we can suggest that you may incur a tax bill of $161,700.
+- If you do exercise your shares, you may need to pay tax.
+The type of tax depends on the type of employee stock options that you have.

 - If you do not exercise, your $490,000 is subject to the fluctuations of the market and the prevailing share price.
-This can equate to significant positive or negative swings in the value of the shares.
+This may mean positive or negative swings in the value of the option

 6 – Determine How Much Money You Have Elsewhere

-After all of this is said and done, none of it may even matter if you have only a small percentage of your overall net worth tied up in employer equity.
-One rule of thumb in the industry suggests no more than 10-15% of your net worth should be tied up in company stock.
+After all of this is said and done, none of it may even matter if you have only a small percentage of your overall net worth tied up in employer equity and employee stock options.
+One rule of thumb in the suggests no more than 10-15% of your net worth should be tied up in company stock.

-If you fall below this percentage, even if you are a conservative investor, you might want to consider staying invested in company shares (while keeping an eye on your equity comp to be sure it remains an acceptable portion of your net worth).
+If you fall below this percentage, even if you are a conservative investor, you might want to consider whether you are comfortable with that risk.
+And if so, does it make sense to keep your shares in company shares (while keeping an eye on your equity comp to be sure it remains an acceptable portion of your net worth).

-If, for example, your total net worth was $1,000,000 and you held $100,000 worth of company equity, then only 10% of your wealth is tied up in your company.
-This may be an acceptable figure for most conservative investors.
+For example, if your total net worth was $1,000,000 and you hold $100,000 worth of company equity, then only 10% of your wealth is tied up in your company.
+This may be an acceptable figure even for a conservative investor.

 Be mindful, however, of how the other $900,000 of your wealth is invested.
-If all $900,000 is invested in a US equity fund, your overall allocation is likely too aggressive considering your appetite for risk and willingness to expose yourself to volatility.
+If all $900,000 is invested in a US equity fund, your overall allocation may be too aggressive considering your appetite for risk and willingness to expose yourself to volatility.

 Putting the rest of your net worth into something like a more conservative mix of fixed income and equity types investments might be a more appropriate way to meet your stated conservative intentions.

-If you’re a conservative investor with equity compensation, you may want to keep things simple and liquidate your entire company stock position as soon as possible.
+If you’re a conservative investor with employee stock options, you may want to keep things simple and liquidate your entire company stock position as soon as possible.

 This strategy pays no regard to tax or timing.
 It simply turns equity into cash as soon possible, removing the risk associate with a single stock position